-- 2. ["I move that the Council"] Not Adopt a resolution extending the time period for satisfying the conditions in Ordinance No. 21 of 2006, regarding Mt.
-Olivet Cemetery and Rowland Hall-St. Mark's School's request to amend the East Bench Master Plan and rezoning of property generally located at 1443 East Sunnyside Avenue. - 3.
-Other options/motions that may be identified by Council Members. - The March 31, 2006 Council staff report is attached for background purposes. - A. A resolution has been prepared for Council consideration extending the time period for satisfying conditions relating to Mt.
+- SUBJECT: Resolution extending the time period for satisfying conditions relating to Mt.
+Olivet Cemetery Association and Rowland Hall-St. Mark's School's petition to amend the East Bench Master Plan and rezone property generally located at 1443 East Sunnyside Avenue from Open Space OS to Institutional I - The March 31, 2006 Council staff report is attached for background purposes. - A. A resolution has been prepared for Council consideration extending the time period for satisfying conditions relating to Mt.
 Olivet Cemetery Association and Rowland Hall-St. Mark's School's petition to amend the East Bench Master Plan and rezone property generally located at 1443 East Sunnyside Avenue. - B. The deadline will be extended from December 31, 2010 to March 31, 2011 as requested by Mt.
 Olivet Cemetery Association and Rowland Hall-St. Mark's. - C. This action would allow time to complete conditions to remove the reversionary clause by the US Congress, convey the property from the Federal government to Mt.
 Olivet Cemetery Association and sell approximately 13 acres to Rowland Hall-St. Mark's School.
 The Administration's transmittal notes: - 1.
 In late May 2010, Congress passed bill H.R.
 1442 that allows sale of the Federal Government's reversionary interest in approximately 60 acres of land originally conveyed to Mt.
 Olivet Cemetery Association in January 1909. - 2.
 Mt.
 Olivet Cemetery Association has been working closely with the Bureau of Land Management to survey the property, inclusive of the value of the federal reversionary interest, to complete the property conveyance. - 3.
-The applicant has been advised that the BLM survey, appraisal and related work may not be completed in a time frame to allow transfer of property ownership to Rowland Hall by late December 2010.

-- D. On December 11, 2007, the Council adopted Resolution 80 of 2007 extending the timeframe to complete the conditions of approval to December 31, 2010. - E. On April 18, 2006, the ordinance relating to this petition was approved by the Council with the following conditions.
+The applicant has been advised that the BLM survey, appraisal and related work may not be completed in a time frame to allow transfer of property ownership to Rowland Hall by late December 2010. - D. On December 11, 2007, the Council adopted Resolution 80 of 2007 extending the timeframe to complete the conditions of approval to December 31, 2010. - E. On April 18, 2006, the ordinance relating to this petition was approved by the Council with the following conditions.
 Conditions of approval: - 1.
 Removal of the reversionary clause on the property by the United States Congress; - 2.
 Sale of the property from Mount Olivet Cemetery to Rowland Hall-St. Mark's School and recording documentation of such sale with the Salt Lake County Recorder; and - 3.
 Execution and recordation of a Development Agreement between the City and Rowland Hall-St. Mark's School substantially in the form of the draft Agreement attached to the ordinance.
 (Exhibit B) - F. The ordinance established a 2-year timeframe to complete the conditions of approval.
 The City Recorder cannot publish the ordinance until the City Attorney certifies that the conditions have been satisfied.